 I had numerous recommendations for this place!
 Not to mention all the bragging on Yelp about it being one of the most romantic restaurants in Cincinnati.
 It’s an underground Italian restaurant and they make their own pasta in house, you can even watch it being made in their viewing area!
-I was warned I should make reservations in advance, and at almost two months ahead of time I was unable to obtain dinner reservations at or any time around the day after Valentines, but I did easily get a late lunch reservation.
-Even better because they do have a lunch menu and if you are on a budget, this is a bonus!
+I was warned I should make reservations in advance, and at almost two months ahead of time I was unable to obtain dinner reservations (it was also around Valentines), but I did easily get a late lunch reservation.
+They do have a lunch menu and if you are on a budget, this is a bonus!

-Tips: Park downtown for the day, it’ cost you around $10 and you can get to this and the UnMuseum (next door to each other).
+- Park downtown for the day, parking is around $10 and you can get to Sotto and the UnMuseum (next door to each other).

 Coffee, coffee, and more coffee!

-We ended our weekend with a roastery tour and 101 – this was the best part of our trip!
-Volunteer & tour guide, Aaron, lead the class and is super knowledgeable about his craft.
+We ended our weekend with a roastery class and tour – this was the best part of our trip!
+Volunteer & tour guide, Aaron, led the class and is super knowledgeable about his craft.
 I went away from this tour learning more about the process of using and roasting beans than I’ve ever known.
 It was fun!
 We had the opportunity to be the first class to use their shiny, new, roasting machine and Aaron made us feel as involved in the process of roasting beans as he was.

 We also visited Eden Park since it was right beside our Airbnb.
-We did more of a drive-through but there is a great overlook of the Ohio River with lots of great running and walking trails.
+We did more of a drive-through but there is a great overlook of the Ohio River with lots of scenic running and walking trails.
 The Krohn Conservatory is also located here and if we would have had more time it would have been on our itinerary.
 Next time!

-The Mushroom House is a cute little drive-by if you are in the Hyde Park area.
+The Mushroom House is a cute little drive-by spot if you are in the Hyde Park area.
 It’s the most unique and colorful home, it looks like a mushroom and someone actually resides here!
 This means you can’t go in but you can drive by or stop for a look of the outside.
 This fairy-tale looking home is a Cincinnati landmark.